Back to Calculator

 Half-Life (t½) Pharmacology

 The time required for the plasma concentration of a substance to fall to half its initial value.
 Determines dosing frequency.
-Short half-life (minutes–hours): BPC-157, Ipamorelin.
-Long half-life (days–weeks): Semaglutide, CJC-1295 w/DAC.
+Short: BPC-157 (4–6 hrs), Ipamorelin (2 hrs).
+Long: Semaglutide (7 days), CJC-1295 w/DAC (~8 days).

 HPLC (High-Performance Liquid Chromatography) Analytics

-An analytical technique used to separate, identify, and quantify components in a mixture.
+An analytical technique that separates, identifies, and quantifies mixture components.
 Used in batch testing to verify peptide purity (% by area).
 ASCEND's verification standard requires HPLC analysis from independent labs.
+See: Verification →

 I